Style Guide D-L

 (noun) Do not add the word degree after doctorate: She earned her doctorate at George Fox University.
 Not doctorate of psychology degree.
 See also "academic degrees" and "degrees conferred by George Fox."

-Duke AtriumThe atrium in ESC is to be referred to as the Duke Atrium.
+Duke AtriumThe atrium in the Stevens Center is to be referred to as the Duke Atrium.

 The employee e-newsletter.
 In italics.